Thanks for reading my stories and reviewing them. I appreciate it.

 "Yes, we can't trick you, Booth."
 Annoyed that Booth's physician had been careless when prescribing his meds, Brennan vowed to call him as soon as possible.

-Looking over at Cam, Booth frowned at the sight of his friend.
+Concerned, Booth looked over at Cam and frowned at the sight of his friend.
 "Hey, I thought I was in our house.
 Bones, I thought you said we're home.
 How come my chair is at Cam's house?"

 A little shocked, Cam slowly shook her head.
 "Oh, boy."

-Her gaze taking in Booth's condition, Cam offered, "I think I'll stay the night and look after Christine while you look after Booth.
+Her gaze taking in Booth's condition, Cam offered her help.
+"I think I'll stay the night and look after Christine while you look after Booth.
 You're going to have your hands full."

 Amazed at Booth's glazed eyes and slack features, Wendell studied the agent and commented, "He looks like he's been on an all day drinking binge."

-Jerking his head up, Booth growled, "Watch it Wendell I'm not too drunk that I can't kick your ass.
+Jerking his head up, Booth growled at the intern.
+"Watch it Wendell.
+I'm not too drunk that I can't kick your ass.
 Bones, I haven't been drinking have I?
 I don't remember drinking.
 I think Wendell got me drunk, Bones.
 You need to kick his ass because I can't feel my feet."

 Pushing Wendell towards the front door, Brennan decided the intern better leave.
 "Thank you Wendell.
 I think you'd better leave now."